-For the past ten years Vecinos has provided scholarships to students in South Pasadena.
+For over ten years Vecinos has provided scholarships to students in South Pasadena.
 These students personify our shared values of hard work, perseverance and a commitment to community.

 2021 SCHOLARSHIP WINNERS